 This past spring, Google’s own Andrey Lipattsev announced the top three search ranking factors, and local SEO pros listened in awe as they updated their strategies and metrics.
 For the first time in digital marketing history, Google (aka, the king of the online marketing world) has provided us with a sneak peek into what they use to determine search rankings, other than those pesky Penguins and Pandas!
+Hopefully, this article will help you if you have experienced a drop in google rankings recently.
 So, without further ado, I present to you the much-anticipated top three VIPs of Google search rankings: links, content, and the RankBrain algorithm.

 Links, Content & RankBrain: The VIPs of Google Search Ranking

 Last year, Google announced that their RankBrain algorithm was the “third most important search ranking factor,” which leads us to believe that links and content are tied for first place in the race to the top.
 Watch the video below to see exactly what Lipattsev had to say about the top three Google search ranking factors.